Enalean/tuleap-documentation-en/languages/en/user-guide/citizen.rst

    login/password as for the Web interface.
 To automate the shell login you can share a public encryption key with |SYSPRODUCTNAME| and use the secure shell SSH to access |SYSPRODUCTNAME| instantly without having to type a password.
-More on that in ?
+More on that in :ref:`shell-account`

 .. _preferences: